The City of Bellevue is classified a city of the first class by Nebraska statute. The City is comprised of five wards.

 The mayor appoints, and the council confirms, the city administrator, who handles the day-to-day operation of the City.

-The council meets the second and fourth Monday of each month.
+The council meets the first and third Tuesday of each month.
 The open meeting is held in the council chambers in City Hall at 1500 Wall Street, usually at 6:00 pm.
 The agenda for each meeting is published on this site.
 The agenda is then replaced with the minutes of the meeting when they are available.